aeternity/tutorials/naming-workflow-in-javascript-sdk.md

 ### 2. Pre-claim Name

 Pre-claiming requires to create a "commitment" to register the name.
-It uses a secret salt and the name, which are hashed together.
-This is done automatically, whenthe SDK function is used as described.
-At the end of the defined main function, add following:
+This uses a secret salt and the name, which are hashed together.
+This is done automatically, when the SDK function is used as described.
+At the end of the defined main function, add the following:

 ```
 const preclaim = await client.aensPreclaim(name);